RELATED SITES

 At-Home Photography Gear

-My very favorite lens is the Canon 70-200mm f/2.8L zoom telephoto.
+My very favorite lens is the Canon 70-200mm f/2.8L IS Mark II zoom telephoto.
 Crystal clear images, very fast lens (the fixed f/2.8 is wonderful for portrait bokeh and for low-light shooting, especially indoors when flash is a bad idea), fast and quiet focusing.
-I am debating whether or not to upgrade to the new Canon 70-200mm f/2.8L IS II zoom telephoto; it’s a lot more expensive, but it has the added advantage of Canon’s newest iteration of its superb Image Stabilization

 My second favorite lens, for similar reasons, is the Canon 17-55mm f/2.8 zoom telephoto.
 This is a great lens for indoors when shooting the family — especially for when people are pretty close and you don’t want to accidentally cut off their heads.

 I do use my old Canon 430EX Speedlite a LOT.
-The current version is the Canon 430EX II Speedlite, and I may just upgrade to it later this year, too, but since the old one works quite well, why change?
+The current version is the Canon 430EX II Speedlite, and I may just upgrade it later this year, too, but since the old one works quite well, why change?
 If I upgrade, it will probably be to the Canon 580EX Speedlite.